 A comparison is provided for soluble substrates and biomass sole advection transport as well as all advection–diffusion transport cases modelled.
 Distributions of soluble sugar and biomass shift to the right for all advection–diffusion transport cases compared to the advection-only transport model.
 The shaded area under the curve indicates the increase in the uniformity of AD mixing by advection–diffusion for that case.
 For example, the shaded area in Figures 6(a) and 7(a) shows a change of soluble sugar and biomass concentration distribution, respectively, for advection–molecular diffusion, and the shaded area is small.
 A small shaded area means the difference of soluble substrates and biomass distribution under advection–molecular and sole advection transport is rather small.
 Mainly, it is minimal for biomass distribution due to the small molecular diffusion coefficient of biomass (Figure 7(a)).

-Figure 6(b)–6(d) shows the effect of advection–turbulent diffusion transport for different Sct.
+Figure 6(b)–6(d) show the effect of advection–turbulent diffusion transport for different Sct.
 The figures indicate that the shaded area increases with decreasing the Sct, which means mixing performance increases when eddy mass diffusivity dominates turbulent diffusion (Equation (5)).
 The shaded area under advection–turbulent diffusion transport is larger than under advection–molecular diffusion transport.
 The shaded area is almost the same for a model with Sct = 0.7 and Sct = 0.9, and the largest for a model with Sct = 0.5.

 In advection–(molecular and turbulent) diffusion transport, the homogeneity of mixing increased much more compared to the rest of the advection–diffusion transport cases considered (Figures 6(e) and 7(b)) except advection–turbulent diffusion with Sct = 0.5.
 The shaded area comparison of advection–molecular diffusion, advection–turbulent diffusion, and advection–(molecular and turbulent) diffusion transport shows that advection–diffusion yields a higher homogeneity of AD.